 How do Snoring Devices Help?

-Snoring appliances will often benefit persons with sleep apnea as they promote a forward movement of the lower jaw and thereby open the airway and increase the volumetric capacity.
+Snoring appliances will often benefit persons with sleep apnea as they promote forward movement of the lower jaw, thereby opening the airway and increasing the volumetric capacity.
 This aids in the prevention of both snoring and sleep apnea.
 The photo to the left shows a Silent Nite appliance.

 How to Know if I Have Just Snoring or Snoring with Sleep Apnea?

-It is usually whoever you sleep with or whoever is close to you when you sleep that will happily tell you that you snore.
+It is usually the person you sleep with or those close to you when you sleep that will happily tell you about your snoring.
 It may in fact interfere with their sleep more than with yours!
 Sleep apnea is potentially more serious.
 Sleep apnea is the temporary cessation of breathing especially during sleep.
 Thousands suffer from sleep apnea.
-The best way to know if you have sleep apnea is to have a professional sleep study completed where you are monitored throughout the night to see if your breathing and air intake is affected.
+The best way to know if you have sleep apnea is to have a professional sleep study completed, during which you are monitored throughout the night to see if your breathing and air intake is affected.